isomerpages/cda-corp/_about-cda/Who We Are.md

 variant: tiptap
 description: ""
 ---
-<h2>About Us<br></h2>
+<h2>About Us</h2>
-<p>The Communicable Diseases Agency (CDA) is tasked with protecting Singapore
+<p>Established in 2025, as a statutory board agency under Singapore's Ministry
-from communicable diseases.
-It will serve as the central authority for designing and implementing public health policies to manage and control the threat of infectious diseases.
+of Health, the Communicable Diseases Agency (CDA) serve as the central authority for designing and implementing public health policies to manage and control the threat of communicable diseases.
 This includes strengthening Singapore's public health capabilities built during the COVID-19 response, ensuring a unified command, and coordinated approach across all situations, from routine disease control to future outbreaks.</p>
-<p>To achieve this, the CDA will consolidate the various public health functions
+<p>The CDA safeguards the population from communicable diseases through disease
-currently housed within the Ministry of Health (MOH), the National Centre for Infectious Diseases (NCID), and the Health Promotion Board (HPB).
-It will also oversee the National Public Health Laboratory.
-Beyond domestic activities, the CDA aims to expand the Singapore’s global outreach and collaboration with international partners who share similar public health goals.</p>
+surveillance, outbreak investigations, vaccination programs, public education, and global health collaboration.
+Beyond domestic activities, the CDA aims to expand Singapore’s global outreach and collaboration with international partners who share similar public health goals.</p>
 <hr>
 <p><strong>Vision:</strong>
 </p>